-Each extensively trained AARP Experience Corps member commits five to 15 hours per week for the school year.
-A team of six to 20 adults is placed in each school, with each team member working in a single classroom.
+Each extensively trained AARP Foundation Experience Corps volunteer member commits 5 to 15 hours per week for the school year.
+A team of 6 to 20 adults is placed in each school, with each team member working in a single classroom.
 The volunteer members work at the direction of the teacher to support students.

 Program Launch: 1998